apostrophecms/apostrophe-samples/README.md

 * Displaying images fetched from related pages (thumbnail images for the "tabs" of the website)
 * One, two, and three-column nested areas, allowing a user-created layout

+This is a tiny fraction of what Apostrophe can do, these are just topics that developers have found confusing in the past.

 For more documentation about Apostrophe and complete documentation, visit the [A2 documentation site](http://apostrophecms.com).